nushell/nufmt/README.md

 ## Status

+> [!IMPORTANT]
+> `nufmt` is in a pre-alpha state, not suitable for usage at all.
-This project is still very much in beta.
-Expect bugs, unconsistent behaviour.
-Do not use in productive nushell scripts!
+> Do not use in productive nushell scripts!

 Some of the outputs deletes comments, break the functionality of the script or doesn't format at all.